decorative

 Me: Oh, I guess I’d be interested in a slide show.

-Okay, Magic didn’t actually say, “DUH!” to my face, but I would have if I were her.
+Okay, Magic didn’t actually say, “HELLO?!” to my face, but I would have if I were her.
 See?
 Rules confuse me.
 I’d like to take the cash, write a check, and stand off to the side yacking about Brazillion trips.

 3 thoughts on “Girl Scout Cookie Season